DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/faqs.md

 HwameiStor recommends using StatefulSet for applications with multiple replicas.

-For stateful applications, StatefulSet deploys the replicated replicas to the same worker node, but creates a corresponding PV volume for each Pod replica.
+StatefulSet deploys the replicated replicas to the same worker node, but creates a corresponding PV volume for each Pod replica.
 If you need to deploy replicas to different nodes to distribute the workload, you need to manually configure pod affinity.

 ![img](https://docs.daocloud.io/daocloud-docs-images/docs/storage/hwameistor/img/clip_image004.png)

-For stateless applications, Deployment cannot share block volumes, so it is recommended to use a single replica.
+Deployment cannot share block volumes, so it is recommended to use a single replica.

 For traditional shared storage:

-For stateful applications, StatefulSet deploys the replicated replicas to different nodes to distribute the workload, but creates a corresponding PV volume for each Pod replica.
+StatefulSet deploys the replicated replicas to different nodes to distribute the workload, but creates a corresponding PV volume for each Pod replica.
 Only when the number of replicas exceeds the number of worker nodes will multiple replicas be on the same node.

-For stateless applications, Deployment deploys the replicated replicas to different nodes to distribute the workload, and all Pods share one PV volume (currently only NFS is supported).
+Deployment deploys the replicated replicas to different nodes to distribute the workload, and all Pods share one PV volume (currently only NFS is supported).
 Only when the number of replicas exceeds the number of worker nodes will multiple replicas be on the same node.
 For block storage, since the volume cannot be shared, it is recommended to use a single replica.

 **Question 3: How do I maintain a Kubernetes node?**